 Oh no, this looks scary.
 Love that face in the rock!

-I've just been laughing my ST socks off at one of my oldest video recordings on YouTube.
-Rainbow might not mean much to many around the globe but, here in dear old Blighty, it was one of the most popular children's TV shows for about 25 years.
-I really miss Zippy lol.
-Enjoy what is an amazing demo that pushes the Atari STe to its limits.
-Erm, honest...
+I've just been laughing my ST socks off at my oldest video recording on YouTube.
+Rainbow might not mean much to those around the globe but, here in dear old Blighty, it was one of the most popular children's TV shows for about 25 years.
+I miss Zippy!
+Enjoy this amazing demo that pushes the Atari STe to its limits.

 Joust is a cracker - whether solo or with a mate - and all you need is medieval chainmail and a flying ostrich.
 I think this is one of those games that everyone loves so I figured that I should record a video demonstrating different versions?
 This also includes Winglord, an awesome take on the theme for the Atari STe.